 - expand the scope of the hedging exemption.
 Whilst the position limits regime includes exemptions for market participants pursuing hedging activity, the MiFID II definition of hedging as set out in RTS 21 is clear that only non-financial entities can engage in such activity.
 As a result, the exemption is unavailable to investment banks or commodity trading houses that are MiFID II authorised, which both play a vital role in providing smaller commercial players with access to commodity derivatives markets.

-ESMA will consider the feedback it receives to this CP and is expected to deliver a final report to the European Commission by end of March 2020.
+ESMA will consider the feedback it receives to this consultation paper and is expected to deliver a final report to the European Commission by end of March 2020